Top Drug and Alcohol Rehab Centers in Phoenix

 Arizona Opioid Epidemic Act: Sharp increases in the number of opioid-related fatalities in Arizona prompted the state to pass its Opioid Epidemic Act in 2017.
 This multi-bill act aims to combat the opioid crisis in Arizona by increasing access to addiction treatment, limiting opioid prescriptions, and training more first responders on naloxone administration.
 As a result of the act, Arizona has also increased the number of safe medication disposal bins throughout the state and authorized county health departments to administer naloxone to people who need it.18

 Finding the best alcohol or drug rehab in Phoenix for your unique needs and financial situation can feel overwhelming.
-To learn more about the local addiction treatment options available to you, please call our helpline at 800-926-9037 (Who Answers?) for 24/7, confidential assistance from a treatment support specialist.
+To learn more about the local addiction treatment options available to you, get help today at 800-405-1685 (Who Answers?) for 24/7, confidential assistance.

 - Maricopa County Public Health.
 (2020).
 Maricopa County Overdose Deaths 2020 Monthly Report.